sedouri/fauxdom/README.md

 console.log( document.innerHTML );
 ```

-will output (with spaces and line breaks added for readability):
+will output (with whitespace added for readability):

 ```html
 <!DOCTYPE html>